By empowering learners, educators, and citizens through hands-on experiences, we can create a new generation of leaders and innovators.

 Director and General Manager

 Richland Operations Business Unit

 Mr. Kyle Willers is the Director and General Manager for the Lockheed Martin (LM), Energy Technology Solutions, Richland Operations Business Unit.
-Kyle has over 20 of years experience in the Information Technology (IT) industry, where he has developed and implemented cutting edge IT solutions for federal, state and commercial clients.
-Kyle is an active community volunteer and supports an array non-profit organizations and serves on the boards of a number of organizations within the Tri-Cities community.
+Kyle has over 20 of years' experience in the Information Technology (IT) industry, where he has developed and implemented cutting edge IT solutions for federal, state and commercial clients.
+Kyle is an active community volunteer and supports an array of non-profit organizations and serves on the boards of a number of organizations within the Tri-Cities community.